 FINISHED: the job on the cluster was finished, AiiDA already retrieved it and stored the results in the database.
 In most cases, this also means that the parser managed to parse the output file.

-If you prefer to have more flexibility or to check the state of a calculation programmatically, you can execute a script like the following, where you just need to specify the ID of the calculation you are interested in:
+If you prefer, you can check the state of a calculation from within python.
+For this, you need to specify the ID of the calculation you are interested in:

-None if no check has been performed yet).
+calc.get_scheduler_lastchecktime() method.
+If no such check has been performed yet, this returns

 verdi calculation gotocomputer command¶

-Sometimes, it may be useful to directly go to the folder on which the calculation is running, for instance to check if the output file has been created.
+Sometimes it is useful to go directly to the folder where the calculation is running, for example to check if the output file has been created.

 In this case, it is possible to run: